There has been quite a lot of innovation in the Fintech world over the past decade, specifically when it comes to investing apps.

 You can increase this by shopping at merchants who are contracted with Stash to give a higher percentage.

-Stash offers many free education resources to leverage as you build on your financial wealth of knowledge.
+Stash offers many free educational resources to leverage as you build on your financial wealth of knowledge.
 Through money blogs, financial news, and educational videos for both adults and kids, you can learn all you need to about general financial knowledge.

 This is refreshing to see Stash's focus on education when many other investing apps are laser-focused on getting the sale and frequently neglect the education piece.

 One place where Stash falls short with its features and educational resources is the lack of in-depth analysis.
-Stash is very focused on helping those with limited financial knowledge gain control of and accelerate their financial future.
+Stash is very focused on helping those with limited financial knowledge gain control of their financial future.

 Public is built for the social investor, not the professional equities trader, nor the person who is looking to grow their retirement account on autopilot.